 |Greater than $20,000||$650|

-All eligible students were sent an email to their NGU email account on August 5, 2021 giving them information about the grant.
-Those with a current balance were provided with instructions on how they could provide NGU with authorization to leave the grant on the account by contacting NGUcentral staff.
+All eligible students were sent a Notification of Grant Eligibility email to their NGU email account giving them information about the grant.
+Those with a current balance were sent a Notification to Students with Balance email with instructions on how they could provide NGU with authorization to leave the grant on the account by contacting NGUcentral staff or by using an Emergency Student Grant Authorization Form online form found on the student portal.
 The communication clearly stated that they were not required to use the funds to pay for a current balance.

-Students that had not previously submitted a 2021-2022 FAFSA were sent an email to their NGU email account encouraging them to submit the FAFSA for consideration of the grant.
+Students that had not previously submitted a 2021-2022 FAFSA were sent a Notification FAFSA Submission Needed email to their NGU email account encouraging them to submit the FAFSA for consideration of the grant.

 Grant funds were provided directly to eligible students by paper check or ACH.